bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 We provide three methods to compute the Floquet coefficients.

 - The algorithm (Default) `FloquetColl` is based on the method of condensation of parameters (COP) described in [^Doedel].
 It is the fastest method.
+It can also be used for sparse jacobians.
 - The algorithm `FloquetCollGEV` is a simplified version of the procedure described in [^Fairgrieve].
 It boils down to solving a large generalized eigenvalue problem.
 There is clearly room for improvements here but this can be used to check the results of the previous method.

 These methods allow to detect bifurcations of periodic orbits.
 It seems to work reasonably well for the tutorials considered here.
 However they may be imprecise[^Lust].